falcosecurity/falco-website/content/en/docs/event-sources/kubernetes-audit.md

 * ConfigMap name: `%ka.req.configmap.name`
 * ConfigMap contents: `%ka.req.configmap.obj`

-# Enabling Kubernetes Audit Logs
+## Enabling Kubernetes Audit Logs

-In enable Kubernetes audit logs, you need to change the arguments to the `kube-apiserver` process to add `--audit-policy-file` and `--audit-webhook-config` arguments and provide files that implement an audit policy/webhook configuration.
+To enable Kubernetes audit logs, you need to change the arguments to the `kube-apiserver` process to add `--audit-policy-file` and `--audit-webhook-config` arguments and provide files that implement an audit policy/webhook configuration.
 It is beyond the scope of Falco documentation to give a detailed description of how to do this, but the [example files](https://github.com/falcosecurity/evolution/blob/master/examples/k8s_audit_config/README.md) show how audit logging is added to minikube.
+Managed Kubernetes providers will usually provide a mechanism to configure the audit system.

+> Note: Dynamic Audit Webhooks were [removed](https://github.com/kubernetes/kubernetes/pull/91502) from Kubernetes.
+However, static audit configuration continues to work.